Summer Volunteer Program FAQs

 Is the commitment the same as the regular in-hospital program?

 Yes… and no. The orientation process and training are similar but done on a predetermined schedule.
-Application deadlines, interviews, health testing etc. are all done throughout the Spring on a set schedule as well.
-Participants volunteer two or four shifts per week, for two to four hours per shift during their program.
-Many share up to 100 hours of service during their shortened program.
+Application deadlines, interviews, health testing etc. are all done throughout the Spring on a set schedule.
+Participants volunteer three shifts per week, for two to four hours per shift during their program.